Axolodev/robruizr.dev/content/portfolio/case-aivia.md

 weight = 1
 +++

-This application teaches people how to take care of the environment with easy-to-follow courses, videos, and fun challenges.
+Application that teaches people how to take care of the environment with easy-to-follow courses, videos, and fun challenges.

 <!--more-->
 ## Introduction to the project